 Several message passing methods are available to exchange data information between processes:

-eventfd: is a system call that creates an "eventfd object" (64-bit integer).
+eventfd: is a system call that creates an eventfd object (64-bit integer).
 It can be used as an event wait/notify mechanism by user-space applications, and by the kernel to notify user-space applications of events.

-pipe (and named pipe) are unidirectional data channel.
+pipe (and named pipe) is a unidirectional data channel.
 Data written to the write-end of the pipe is buffered by the operating system until it is read from the read-end of the pipe.

 Unix Domain Socket: domain sockets use the file system as their address space.
 Processes reference a domain socket as an inode, and multiple processes can communicate using a same socket.
 The server of the communication binds a Unix socket to a path in the file system, so a client can connect to it using that path.

-There are some other mechanisms that can be used by processes to exchange messages (shared file, message queues, network sockets, and signals system calls) and are not described in this document.
+There are some other mechanisms that can be used by processes to exchange messages (shared file, message queues, network sockets, and signals system calls) but are not described in this document.

-Network device Architecture and concepts
+Network Device Architecture and concepts

 Control and Data paths

-Two different flows are used by a network application using a NIC device:
+Two different flows are used by a network application using a NIC device (Figure 2.2):

 Control: manages configuration changes (activation/deactivation) and capability negotiation (speed, duplex, buffer size) between the NIC and network application for establishing and terminating the data path on which data packets will be transferred.

 Data: performs data packets transfer between NIC and network application.
-Packet are transferred from NIC internal buffer to a host memory area which is reachable by the network application.
+Packets are transferred from NIC internal buffer to a host memory area which is reachable by the network application.